Evidence review

 First, a warning before any chart

 There is no medical definition of a tirzepatide "microdose," and there is no trial of intentional microdosing.
-The only clinical literature that addresses the practice directly is **cautionary** — it describes a trend driven by patient anecdotes that emerged amid GLP-1 compounding restrictions, and it warns specifically about dosing errors, pen manipulation, medication sharing, and unregulated sourcing11.
-So every "dose chart" below should be read as *what people report doing*, not as a validated regimen.
-We lay out the full evidence picture in our pillar, Microdosing Tirzepatide: what the evidence actually says.
+The only clinical literature that addresses the practice directly is cautionary — it describes a trend driven by patient anecdotes that emerged amid GLP-1 compounding restrictions, and it warns specifically about dosing errors, pen manipulation, medication sharing, and unregulated sourcing11.
+So every "dose chart" below should be read as what people report doing, not as a validated regimen.
+If the term itself is new to you, our plain explainer what is microdosing tirzepatide covers the basics first, and what is a microdose of tirzepatide? pins down the actual mcg range and where it sits below the 2.5 mg starting dose; we lay out the full evidence picture in our pillar, Microdosing Tirzepatide: what the evidence actually says.

 The only chart with evidence behind it: the FDA dose ladder